precizer/precizer/README.md

 ### Self-build

+The result of the build will be a statically linked binary executable file without any dynamic dependencies.
+This file is the entire program and can be run on almost any modern Linux distribution.

+Dependencies such as `cmake`, `git` and `unzip` are needed to build libraries included in the program source code.

 Nearly all utilized libraries are integrated into the program, and by default, it's built as a static executable file.
 This is done to increase portability and reduce dependencies.
 Thanks to the above, the program can be easily compiled on most modern platforms by running a few commands:

 1. Install build and compile tools on Linux